ctsit/nacculator/README.md

-      -np                   Set this flag to process as Neuropathology data -m                    Set this flag to process as Milestone data -csf                  Set this flag to process as NACC BIDSS CSF data -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
+      -np                   Set this flag to process as Neuropathology data -m                    Set this flag to process as Milestone data -csf                  Set this flag to process as NACC BIDSS CSF data

+      -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
-                              Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data -ftld                 Set this flag to process as Frontotemporal Lobar Degeneration data -file FILE            Path of the csv file to be processed.
+                              Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data -lbdsv                Set this flag to process as Lewy Body Dementia short version data -ftld                 Set this flag to process as Frontotemporal Lobar Degeneration data

+      -file FILE            Path of the csv file to be processed.
       -meta FILTER_META     Input file for the filter metadata (in case -filter is used) -ptid PTID            Ptid for which you need the records